-To better understand the role of LH for the persistence of blocking, we now focus on the Thor maintenance simulation.
-Both CNTRL and NOLH simulations start with a well established dipole block over Europe and a large-scale diffluent flow field upstream (visible in the Z500 contours), where a large region with low upper-level PV values covers most of Scandinavia on day 2 (R2 in Fig. 4a,b).
+To better understand the role of LH in the persistence of blocking, we now focus on the Thor maintenance simulation.
+Both CNTRL and NOLH simulations start with a wellestablished dipole block over Europe and a large-scale diffluent flow field upstream (visible in the Z500 contours), where a large region with low upper-level PV values covers most of Scandinavia on day 2 (R2 in Fig. 4a and b).
 However, first pronounced differences in the divergent outflow strength and the upper-level PV structure occur in the region of upstream ridge R4 to the east of trough T4.
 In the absence of LH, ridge R4 and consequently the PV streamer T3 are not as strongly extended in the meridional direction as they are in CNTRL, despite being subject to a strong diffluent flow, suggesting that the (dry) eddy straining mechanism (Shutts, 1983) does not fully explain the amplification of the incoming upstream waves.
-As a consequence, R4 in NOLH does not replace the initial negative PV anomaly R2 over Scandinavia (cf. Fig. 4c,d).
-Without the diabatic contribution of 'fresh' low-PV air, and facilitated by the radiative decay (cooling and net PV increase along upper-level trajectories) of the remaining air masses recirculating inside the block (Fig. 5d,f), Thor weakens in the NOLH simulation and is no longer captured by the blocking index on 15 October (day 5).
-In contrast, the CNTRL block persists for another 4 days, also due to the additional absorption of anticyclonic air masses in R5 on day 6 (Fig. 4c,d).
+As a consequence, R4 in NOLH does not replace the initial negative PV anomaly R2 over Scandinavia (see Fig. 4c and d).
+Without the diabatic contribution of "fresh" low-PV air, and facilitated by the radiative decay (cooling and net PV increase along upper-level trajectories) of the remaining air masses recirculating inside the block (Fig. 5d and f), Thor weakens in the NOLH simulation and is no longer captured by the blocking index on 15 October (day 5).
+In contrast, the CNTRL block persists for another 4 d, also due to the additional absorption of anticyclonic air masses in R5 on day 6 (Fig. 4c and d).

-350 4.1.3 Non-linear effects of latent heating
+4.1.3 Nonlinear effects of latent heating

-In order to exemplify the non-linearity of the relationship between LH and blocking, Fig. 6 shows the 2 pvu tropopause at day 3 and day 6 of Thor onset with and without LH, and also with reduced LH (α = 0.5) and increased LH (α = 1.5).
-The evolution of the tropopause shows a crucial sensitivity to changes in LH with a non-monotonic behaviour of blocking to LH.
+In order to exemplify the nonlinearity of the relationship between LH and blocking, Fig. 6 shows the 2 pvu tropopause at day 3 and day 6 of Thor onset with and without LH, and also with reduced LH ($\alpha = 0.5$) and increased LH ($\alpha = 1.5$).
+The evolution of the tropopause shows a crucial sensitivity to changes in LH with a non-monotonic behavior of blocking to LH.
 Note that the modifications of LH first become apparent in the region of the NOLH box over the North Atlantic and Europe and only spread out at longer lead times.
-During the onset phase (day 3, Fig. 6a), the ridge has a larger amplitude and extends further to the west over Greenland with increasing LH, with cyclonic wrap up of high- and low-PV in the upstream trough most evident in the simulation with enhanced LH (α = 1.5, red contour).
-Consequently, also the downstream trough is more amplified and narrows into a PV streamer in the simulations with unchanged (CNTRL, yellow contour) and enhanced LH.
+During the onset phase (day 3, Fig. 6a), the ridge has a larger amplitude and extends further to the west over Greenland with increasing LH, with cyclonic wrap-up of high and low PV in the upstream trough most evident in the simulation with enhanced LH ($\alpha = 1.5$, red contour).
+Consequently, the downstream trough is also more amplified and narrows into a PV streamer in the simulations with unchanged (CNTRL, yellow contour) and enhanced LH.
 The northward and westward amplification of the ridge is weaker in the simulations with reduced (green contour) and removed (NOLH, blue contour) LH.
-During the mature phase (day 6, Fig. 6b), LH (α = 1 and α = 1.5) leads to anticyclonic wave breaking and the formation of a stationary dipolar flow pattern over Europe with low-PV to the north of a cut-off high-PV anomaly.
+During the mature phase (day 6, Fig. 6b), LH $(\alpha = 1 \text{ and } \alpha = 1.5)$ leads to anticyclonic wave breaking and the formation of a stationary dipolar flow pattern over Europe with low PV to the north of a cutoff high-PV anomaly.
 In addition, the eastward propagation and zonal extent of the upstream trough is slowed down, an effect of LH also observed by Ahmadi-Givi et al. (2004).
-When LH is reduced or switched off, the ascent and outflow are reduced (not shown), the ridge does not amplify as strongly and, in the absence of wave breaking, blocking is not initiated.
+When LH is reduced or switched off, the ascent and outflow are reduced (not shown), the ridge does not amplify as strongly, and, in the absence of wave breaking, blocking is not initiated.
 Instead, the low-PV region is cut off from the tropospheric reservoir, surrounded by high-PV stratospheric air and located further north above Svalbard.